no-more-secrets/parsco/README.md

 ```

 ### `quoted_str`
-The `quoted_str` parser parses a string that is either in double
+This parser parses a string that is either in double
 quotes or single quotes.
 Does not allow escaped quotes within the
 string.
 ```cpp